 You can Download the Food Shopping List Below…

 When you first become interested in preparedness and you’re not quite sure where to start.
 It can become a little overwhelming looking through all the different articles about what prepping supplies you need to have to be better prepared.
-I even have a couple of those here and here.

 As great as all these articles are it can be a little difficult to pick and choose between prepping supplies you need right now, and prepping supplies you will need later.